ipython/ipython-website/faq.rst

 You could wrap this little sys.displayhook dance in a utility function to ease things up.

-Cheers, f

-ps - brownie points for you if you contribute the above to the ipython wiki FAQ

 -----------
- Q. Can IPython run under IronPython?
+Can IPython run under IronPython?
 It would be great to have access to all of the .Net libraries via IPython.
-If not are there any plans to make this possible? =
+If not are there any plans to make this possible?
 -----------

 I (FPerez) don't know specifically, because I don't have a windows machine to test on.
 The most likely problems would come from Readline and from having sys._getframe().
 On Win32 we ship our own pyreadline, and that might be a valid solution under IronPython, the _getframe() issue would need to be answered by an IronPython expert.

 Updates to this answer by anyone more knowledgeable are welcome!